mhbeals/mhwood.github.io/histories/trove.md

 ### History of the Collection

-[Trove] (http://trove.nla.gov.au), originally known as the Single Business Discovery Service, was launched in 2009 in order to create a single point of entry for online discovery services developed by the National Library of Australia since 1997, including the Register of Australian
+[Trove](http://trove.nla.gov.au), originally known as the Single Business Discovery Service, was launched in 2009 in order to create a single point of entry for online discovery services developed by the National Library of Australia since 1997, including the Register of Australian